f1tenth/f1tenth_doc/getting_started/faq.rst

 --------------------------------
 High packet-loss, excessive latency on wireless network
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
-One common source of network latency is the physical connection between the antenna and the Jetson NX module.
-Please double check that the wires/connectors are properly seated on the Jetson NX module.
+One common source of network latency is the physical connection between the antenna and the Jetson module.
+Please double check that the wires/connectors are properly seated on the Jetson module.
 In addition we recommend a high-quality router in order to improve range and network throughput.
 Note that streaming images from onboard devices such as a camera will generally be slow no matter what.

 Wireless interference with the gamepad